aeternity/protocol/consensus/miner_signalled_consensus.md

 ## Implementation

-The implementation needs to cater for the performance of the aggregation of the signalling e.g. slow multiple lookups on the storage.
+Any implementation needs to cater for the performance of the aggregation of the signalling e.g. slow multiple lookups on the storage.

-The implementation needs to consider that the storage may contain blocks with the old and new consensus protocols at heights at which the new consensus protocol should have been applied.
-This is because the node is aware of multiple chain forks and peers.
+Any implementation needs to consider that the storage may contain blocks with the old and new consensus protocols at heights at which the new consensus protocol should have been applied.
+This is because the node should be aware of multiple chain forks and peers.

+The reference implementation of the node is meant to implement this specification. **TODO Not implemented yet.**